AI-sandbox/gnomix/README.md

 The first 4 columns specify
 - the chromosome
-- mean of genetic marker's physical position in basepair units
+- mean of genetic marker's physical position in base pair units
 - mean of genetic position in centiMorgans
 - genetic marker index